Loose (Nelly Furtado album): Singles

 The album's fifth and final UK single was "In God's Hands", and the fifth and final single in North America was "Do It".
 In May 2007, Furtado mentioned the possibility of a sixth or seventh single, mentioning the examples of Nickelback's All the Right Reasons and the Pussycat Dolls' PCD as albums that were being supported by six or more singles at the time.
 Furtado said she liked the possibility because she thought Loose was good and "want[ed] people to hear as much of it as possible" before she took time off.

 Two other songs, "Te Busqué" and "No Hay Igual", were released as singles in other regions of the world.
 "Te Busqué" was the lead single in Spain because of the limited success hip-hop/R&B-influenced songs in the style of "Promiscuous" and "Maneater" achieved in the country.
 It was not released in the United States, but it was given airplay on Latin music radio stations and reached the top forty on Billboards Latin Pop Airplay chart.
 The "No Hay Igual" remix featuring Calle 13 was released in Latin America, and the music video debuted in September.

-According to Media Traffic, worldwide sales of the singles stands at "Say It Right" (2007) 7.3 million copies, "Promiscuous" (2006) 4.81 million, "Maneater" (2006) 3.86 million copies and "All Good Things (Come to an End)" (2007) 3.425 million copies.